normalvector/ue4_mesh_deformation_toolkit/README.md

 #### Step 5: Save the result
 In a 3d package this is where you save your results to disk ready for rendering, or to import into another tool such as UE4.

 In the plugin this is the "Save" nodes.
-Again at present there's only one of these, "Update Procedural Mesh Component" (*NB:* This is going to get renamed to Save To Procedrual Mesh Component) which takes the transformed geometry and writes it out to one of Unreal's ProceduralMeshComponents which can then be added to the scene.
+Again at present there's only one of these, "Update Procedural Mesh Component" (*NB:* This is going to get renamed to Save To Procedural Mesh Component) which takes the transformed geometry and writes it out to one of Unreal's ProceduralMeshComponents which can then be added to the scene.

 # Installing the plugin
 When the plugin hits public beta I'll be releasing compiled plugins for Windows and Mac, and possibly other platforms too.